Can You Collect a Pension and Still Work Full-Time?

 Who You Plan to Work For Might Matter

-One important factor to be aware of when considering a return to work is who you will be working for.
-If you plan to work for a different employer than the one paying your pension, there are generally no limits on how much you can work.
-You can work full-time if you wish.
-However, if you plan to return to your past employer, you may be limited in the job you can take while still collecting the pension.
+One important factor to consider before returning to work is who you will be working for.
+If you plan to work for a different employer, there are generally no limits on how much you can work.
+You can work full-time or part-time if you wish.
+However, if you plan to return to your past employer, you may have limited work options while still collecting the pension.

 If you return to a full-time position with your past employer, your pension payments may stop.
-But part-time or contract positions may not be included in the employer’s pension plan.
+However, part-time or contract positions may be exempt from the employer’s pension plan.
 So if you return as a part-time or contract worker, you may be able to work with your past employer while still collecting your pension.

-California employment law attorney Eric Kingsley says the specific rules governing a pension “depend on the language in the pension document.”
-It is essential to review your employer’s policies before making a decision about returning to work with your past employer.
-If you are unsure about your pension plan provisions, speaking with an employment law attorney can be very helpful.
+California employment law attorney Eric Kingsley says the specific rules governing pensions “depend on the language in the pension document.”
+Review your employer’s policies before making a decision about returning to work with your past employer.
+If you are unsure about your pension plan provisions, speak with an wage and hour law attorney.

 Impacts on Social Security Retirement Benefits

-Returning to work after retirement could have a bigger impact on your social security benefits.
-The Social Security Administration (SSA) uses a couple of important factors to help determine your benefit amount: Your age and annual earnings.
+Returning to work after retirement could have a bigger impact on your Social Security benefits.
+The Social Security Administration (SSA) considers your age and annual earnings to determine your benefit amount.

 Full retirement age varies depending on the year you were born.
 For example, for individuals born between 1943 and 1954, the full retirement age is 66.
 For individuals born after 1960, the full retirement age is 67.
-Using this Social Security Administration retirement age calculator, you can check your full retirement age.
+You can check your full retirement age with the SSA’s retirement age calculator.

-You can collect social security before reaching full retirement age, but there could be reductions in your monthly benefits.
+You can collect Social Security before reaching full retirement age, but there are reductions in your monthly benefits.
 The other factor is how much you earn each year:

-- If you’re under full retirement age for the entire year, the SSA will deduct $1 from your benefit payments for every $2 you earn above the annual earnings limit ($19,560 in 2022)
+- If you’re under full retirement age for the entire year, the SSA will deduct $1 from your benefit payments for every $2 earned above the annual earnings limit ($23,400 in 2025)

-- You can receive full social security benefits while working with no earning limit if you have reached full retirement age.
-The SSA will then recalculate your benefit amount, crediting you for any reduced or withheld benefits due to excess earnings
+You can get full Social Security benefits while working with no earning limit if you have reached full retirement age.
+The SSA will then recalculate your benefit amount, crediting you for any reduced or withheld benefits due to excess earnings.

-Your social security benefits could be reduced depending on your amount of time to retirement and how much you plan to earn.
+Your Social Security benefits could be reduced depending on the amount of time you have until retirement and how much you plan to earn.
 It’s essential to consider this when evaluating whether it’s financially worthwhile to return to work.

 Finding Legal Help

-If you are considering returning to work after retirement and have questions about how work affects your benefits, speaking with an attorney who practices employment law can be beneficial.
-Fortunately, many attorneys provide free initial consultations to prospective clients.
+If you are considering returning to work after retirement and have questions about how work affects your benefits, speak with an employment law attorney.
+Many lawyers offer a free initial consultation to prospective clients.
 These consultations allow the attorney to hear the facts of your case and for you to determine if the attorney meets your needs.

 What do I do next?